February 2023 archive

 2. Of course, in addition to personality, there are practicalities to consider.
 I suggest you look for coaches who have a degree in writing or English (or both).
 You’ll also want to check out testimonials from their clients.
 If a coach has written a book about writing, that’s a plus!
 I co-authored the innovative guide to plot for novelists and memoir writers PLOTTING YOUR NOVEL WITH THE PLOT CLOCK.
 And do ask a potential coach (if it’s not obvious on their website) whether any of their clients have been published.

 3. If you’re liking what you’re seeing, ask for a sampler!
 Many writing coaches offer a trial session or consultation to see if they will be a good fit.
-For example, I provide both a free, 30-minute initial phone consultation as well as low-commitment mini-writing coaching session.
+For example, I provide both a free initial phone consultation as well as low-commitment mini-writing coaching session.
 Offerings like these allow you and your potential coach to find out if you are a good fit for each other.

 What can you expect from a good coaching relationship?